-Shared disk Vs. Shared Nothing RDBMS
+24.6 Shared disk Vs. Shared Nothing RDBMS

-- Important note: Do not confuse RDBMS architecture with hardware architecture. - Shared nothing databases can run on shared everything (SMP or NUMA) hardware. - Shared disk databases can run on shared nothing (MPP) hardware.
+- Important note: Do not confuse RDBMS architecture with hardware architecture. - Shared nothing databases can run on shared everything (SMP or NUMA) hardware.

+Shared disk databases can run on shared nothing (MPP) hardware.

 Now a very important point here is not to confuse the software architecture with the hardware architecture.
 And there is lots of confusion on that point.
 People think that shared nothing database architectures can only be implemented on shared nothing hardware architectures, that's not true.
 People think that shared everything database architectures can only be implemented on shared everything hardware architecture, which is not true either.
 So for example shared nothing database like Teradata can work on an SMP machine, that's not a problem.
 Because the software is shared nothing that does not mean that the hardware has to be shared nothing.
 SMP is symmetric multi processing, shared memory, shared bus structure, shared I/O system and so on, it is not a problem.
-In fact Informix is a shared nothing database architecture which was originally implemented on a shared everything hardware architecture which is an SMP machine.
+In fact Informix is a shared nothing database architecture which is an SMP machine.

 So shared disk databases some times called shared everything databases are also run on shared nothing hardware.
 Oracle is a shared everything database architecture and the original implementation of the parallel query feature was written on machine called the N-Cube machine.
 N-Cube machine is an MPP machine that is a shared nothing hardware architecture but that has a shared everything database.
 In order to do that, a special layer of software called the VSD (Virtual shared disk) is used.
 So when an I/O request is made, in a shared everything database environment like ORACLE, every instance of the database can see every data block.
 If it is a shared nothing environment how do I see other data blocks?
-With a basically an I/O device driver which looks at the I/O request and if it is local, it says ok access it locally, if it is remote, it ships the I/O request to another Oracle instance it does the I/O for me and then it ships the data back.
+With a basically an I/O device driver which looks at the I/O request to another Oracle instance it does the I/O for me and then it ships the data back.

-Shared Nothing RDBMS & Partitioning
+24.7 Shared Nothing RDBMS & Partitioning